zDestinate/Insurgency/README.md

 ### Limit Smoke (1.0.2)
 This is use to limit the amount of smoke player can carry.
 I made this one when I run vanilla server.
 It really useful for server that running COOP and not using custom theater.<br>
 The reason I made this is to prevent player from abusing the smoke grenades making bots just standing still.<br>
 Config file for this plugin will also auto create on run.
-It will locate in your cfg/sourcemod folder<br>
+It will locate in your cfg/sourcemod folder.<br>

 #### Plugin
 [plugins/limit_smoke.smx](https://github.com/zWolfi/Insurgency/blob/master/plugins/limit_smoke.smx?raw=true)